marcaurele/acloudguru-aws-certified-solution-architect/SECURITY.md

 ### KMS

 - MUST DO: read KMS FAQ
-- Keys are region based
+- Keys are region based, but option can be activated to have a multi-region one (replicated) - region selection required.
+- CMK can be rotate automatically once a year.
 - Min 7 days waiting period for key deletion, + getting error message about key being in deletion process
 - External managed keys CMK (Customer Master Key - imported material) are done through wrapping key and import token to secure the transfer
   - No need to wait 7 days for deletion